brosshirt/lawbot/README.md

 ## Current State

-MVP is done.
-We just need to clean up the project and then we can figure out how to get it in nick's hands.
+MVP done.
+Code is clean.
+We need to figure out how to do get it in Nick's hands.

 ## Current task

-1. Clean up the frontend
-- Put those functions that are in App.tsx in other places
-- Delete unnecessary files
-- SOme other thing I can't remember rn
+Get the project in Nick's hands.
+Ideally I wouldn't have to host anything.